In the course of event planning, you get to know a little bit about almost everything.

 The meaning of Diwali

-According to National Geographic, here’s how different communities celebrate this incredible event.
+According to National Geographic, here’s how different communities perceive and celebrate this incredible event.

 - Jainists: They honor it as the day of Lord Mahavira’s nirvana (spiritual awakening).
 Mahavira is the founder of Jainism and the lighting of diyas during the festival is an honor to him.
 It’s also a symbol of the triumph of knowledge over ignorance.

 - Sikhs: To them Diwali is a story about the struggle for freedom.
 A king tried to make Guru Nanak, the founder of Sikhism, eat meat while the Guru was fasting but he declined.
 Soon, there was a protest outside the palace as crowds gathered around waving lanterns, candles and torches to demand his release.
 To avoid the anguish that could result in strife, the king gave in and Guru Nanak was freed.

 - North India: For those in this region, their link to Diwali is the legend of Lord Rama, who was deprived of his kingdom and sent into exile for 14 years.
 Hence, Diwali is a celebration of his defeat of Ravana the evil spirit and return to his kingdom.

 - South India: Here Diwali is as a victory of Lord Krishna over the demon Naraka.
 During his death, Naraka requested that people celebrate the victory of good over evil with new clothes, bursting crackers, exchange gifts, enjoy parties and spruce up their homes.

 Though Buddhists don’t typically celebrate Diwali, Vajrayana Buddhists observe it as the festival of Swanti as do Hindus in the Newar region of Nepal.

 Five days of Diwali

 The festival takes place over five days, with the third day being the main event day.
-In this case, Saturday November 14th 2020 was the big day.
+In our case, Saturday November 14th 2020 was the big day.

 And here’s how the five days went down.